SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 ## Dynamic reconfiguration

 We recommend using `rqt` to explore the capabilities of the gripper-driver.
 It lets you view all topics, dynamic reconfigure parameters, and services.
 You can also publish messages on topics (such as action goals) or call services.
-First, launch your driver as explained in [getting-started].
+First, launch your driver as explained in [Getting started](#getting-started).
 Open a new terminal
 ```
 source install/setup.bash
 rqt